john-cd/rust_howto/bk/src/language/trait_objects.md

 ## Trait Objects Basics {#trait-objects-basics}

-Recall that a [trait][p-traits]{{hi:Traits}} (also called contract or interface in other programming languages) represents a behavior that multiple types can implement.
+Recall that a [trait][p~traits]{{hi:Traits}} (also called contract or interface in other programming languages) represents a behavior that multiple types can implement.
 In the example below, the `Draw` trait describes the ability to be drawn on a screen.
 A trait is at its core a set of function signatures (and associated types and constants).

-A "trait object", denoted `dyn SomeTrait` where [`dyn`][keyword-dyn]{{hi:dyn}} is a keyword and `SomeTrait` is a trait (or a set thereof, see below), is an object that implements that specific trait, but which underlying concrete type is _not known at compile time_.
+A "trait object", denoted `dyn SomeTrait` where [`dyn`][keyword~dyn]{{hi:dyn}} is a keyword and `SomeTrait` is a trait (or a set thereof, see below), is an object that implements that specific trait, but which underlying concrete type is _not known at compile time_.
 In the example below, `dyn Draw` may be either a `Button` or a `Text` instance, since both types implement the `Draw` trait.

-Because it can host different concrete types at runtime, a trait object is "unsized"{{hi:Unsized}}, a.k.a. dynamically sized, which implies that it is only allowed to show up behind a reference or a smart pointer like [`std::boxed::Box`][c-std::boxed::Box]{{hi:std::boxed::Box}}⮳:
+Because it can host different concrete types at runtime, a trait object is "unsized"{{hi:Unsized}}, a.k.a. dynamically sized, which implies that it is only allowed to show up behind a reference or a smart pointer like [`std::boxed::Box`][c~std::boxed::Box~docs]{{hi:std::boxed::Box}}⮳:

 - `&dyn MyTrait` is a reference to a trait object (which can be anywhere, stack or heap),
 - `Box<dyn MyTrait>` is a heap-allocated trait object,